lbseale/odroid-fan/README.rst

 ===========================
  Odroid XU4 Fan Controller
 ===========================

 A hysteresis fan controller for the Odroid XU4.

+**This controller only works with the Odroid XU4, it is not designed for any other computer**

 When the fan comes on, it stays on for a while.
 It cools down the CPU enough that it stays off for a while too.
 As the CPU gets hotter, the fan spins harder.